 You can even watch a replay of your fight after the fact without any of the pauses.
 It’s not as smooth as a real fight, but for a turn-based game, it still looks pretty cool.

 Kicking a dude into his buddy and stepping out of the way of gunfire so the bullet pops another thug feels incredibly satisfying.
 The tight spaces really force you to think.
 Some cards let you use walls to your advantage by jump kicking off of them, or firmly planting someone’s face in them.

 Doors and railings are an instant kill if you knock someone into them, though the same also applies to you.
 The environment is as important to think about as your cards, and you cant just play everything willy-nilly.
 You generally start with three momentum per turn, and many cards cost at least one.

 More than that, you also have a combo meter that increases with every attack.
-Some attacks actually use the combo meter as its own currency and many others are stronger the higher it is.
+Some attacks actually use the combo meter as their own currency and many others are stronger the higher it is.
 Any kind of movement lowers your combo by one.

 As important as movement is, you must always strike a careful balance between what you need in any given fight.
 Nothing sucks more than to step in for that killer blow, only to realize you needed a combo meter of three for that spinning kick and now you have two.
 That big biker you just stepped up to won’t have any sympathy.

 Each fight is as mechanically tight as the space it takes place in.
 A bad move can cost you because the game pulls no punches.
 If you go down, that’s it, you’re starting over.
 The fights are so fun, however, that you will want to hop right back in the ring.